elastic/kibana/x-pack/plugins/task_manager/README.md

 - `max_attempts` - The maximum number of times a task will be attempted before being abandoned as failed
 - `poll_interval` - How often the background worker should check the task_manager index for more work
-- `max_poll_inactivity_cycles` - How many poll intervals is work allowed to block polling for before it's timed out.
-This does not include task execution, as task execution does not block the polling, but rather includes work needed to manage Task Manager's state.
 - `index` - **deprecated** The name of the index that the task_manager will use.
 This is deprecated, and will be removed starting in 8.0
 - `max_workers` - The maximum number of tasks a Kibana will run concurrently (defaults to 10)
 - `version_conflict_threshold` - The threshold percentage for workers experiencing version conflicts for shifting the polling interval